 The Emerging Singer Program is a multi-faceted project which includes the #connect Choir and an intensive mentoring and performance program for four emerging vocal artists (interns) soprano, alto, tenor, bass.

 The Pro Coro #connect Choir is a project-based choir that brings together young singers from across the Edmonton area to work in a professional-style environment with Artistic Director, Michael Zaugg.
 This choir works together on a bi-annual basis in order to support, connect and enhance the activities of Edmonton’s already vibrant youth choir tradition.
-The next iteration of #connect will be during the 2018-19 season.
-Audition information will be posted Spring 2018.
+The next iteration of #connect will be perform on May 10, Green and Gold, and appear at the opening of NextFest on May 30, and at the Gala Concert of the 2nd Edmonton International Choral Festival on June 2, 2019.

 Emerging Composer Program